 However, you will not have much time to do much more if you head to Ferrari World.
 To check out day tours from Dubai to Ferrari World, click here.

 FINAL THOUGHTS ON A ONE DAY ABU DHABI TRIP

 These are the most interesting places to visit in one day in Abu Dhabi.
 I hope these have given you some great inspiration for what to do in Abu Dhabi in 1 day – whether you explore Abu Dhabi as a layover or a day trip from Dubai.

 P.S: As you have seen, I have added tours here for you.
-I personally love GetYourGuide and use them regularly for my own tours and used them for some activities in Abu Dhabi as well.
+I personally love GetYourGuide and use them regularly for my own tours and used them for some activities in Abu Dhabi.
 They are quite new but great, so definitely a good choice for booking tours (Viator is also a good option)